samervin/python-web-server/README.md

     - `export FLASK_APP=server.py` on Unix
 - `set FLASK_DEBUG=1` on Windows to enable live reloading and verbose debugging
     - `export FLASK_DEBUG=1` on Unix
+- (Alternatively, you can run `reference/windows-environment.cmd` in Windows environments, to set env vars for you.)
 - `flask run`
 - Open either `localhost:5000` or `127.0.0.1:5000` to browse and generate logs